pvraab/liri-node-app/README.md

 3. Make a JavaScript file named `keys.js`.

-* Inside keys.js your file will look like this:
+* Inside the keys.js file will manage the Spotify keys and look like this:

 ```js
 console.log('this is loaded');